squidfunk/mkdocs-material/docs/customization.md

 This will also start the MkDocs development server which will monitor changes on assets, templates and documentation.
-Point your browser to [localhost:8000](http://localhost:8000) and you should see this very documentation in front of your eyes.
+Point your browser to [localhost:8000][10] and you should see this documentation in front of you.

 For example, changing the color palette is as simple as changing the `$md-color-primary` and `$md-color-accent` variables in